Make Emergency Repairs to Protect Your Home from Further Damage

-- Since coverage has not been determined, you should consider protecting your property from further damage by removing the water, if possible.
+- Since coverage has not been determined, if possible, you should consider protecting your property from further damage by removing the water.

-- Separate items which may be cleaned and/or repaired from those that can't.
+- Separate items between what can be cleaned and/or repaired from those that can't.

-- Do not discard items for which you will submit a claim until a claim representative says it's okay.
+- Don't discard items until a claim representative says it's okay.

-- Take pictures of damaged property and present these to your claim representative or State Farm agent.
+- Take pictures of damaged property and show them to your claim representative or State Farm agent.

-- State Farm Replacement Service is a unit that assists you to quote and replace your personal property that was lost, stolen or damaged resulting in a claim.
+- State Farm Replacement Service can help you quote and replace your personal property that was lost, stolen or damaged resulting in a claim.

 - Advance payment for living expenses may be available.